 Leaving the mission was one of the hardest, sweetest, most spiritual, difficult, rewarding, heartbreaking things I've ever done.
 Those last couple weeks were TOUGH.....like up-until-the-last-day kind of tough.

-I passed out not once, not twice...but three times the morning of my last P-day and they were all pretty severe soooooo...my champ of a comp called for reinforcements....gotta love them EMT's:) Basically.....I wrote my last email to President and home from a hopsital bed, hooked up to a million wires, waiting for blood work results, and for freakishly large IV bag to quit dripping.
+I passed out not once, not twice...but three times the morning of my last P-day and they were all pretty severe soooooo...my champ of a comp called for reinforcements....gotta love them EMT's:) Basically.....I wrote my last email to President and home from a hopsital bed, hooked up to a million wires, waiting for blood work results, and for a freakishly large IV bag to quit dripping.

 I had the distinct impression the week before when I was writing president that that last week was going to be tough.
 Funny how the spirit is always right.
 That week was been hardand that ER trip seemed to be the icing on the cake.
 BUT, yet, through it all, I had the assuring feeling that the Lord knew what He was doing.
 I guess I would have felt like a fish out of water if that week hadn't been hard:)